dmytrotus/wordpress-docker-m1/README.md

 # docker-nginx-php74-mariadb
-This Docker environment Works for laravel project with mac M1
+This Docker environment works for wordpress project with mac M1